tarekzaibet/cloud-aws-gcp/aws/aws.md

 - You can share snapshots, but only if thet are unencrypted.
    - these snapshots can be shared with other AWS accounts or made public.
 - By default the root volume will be deleted if instance is terminated, but we can uncheck that.
+- EBS are replicated within their availability zone (Redundancy)

 # RAID, Volumes & Snapshots
 - RAID = Redundant Array of Independent Disks.